Stricks1/capstone-linter/README.md

 ## RSPec-Tests

 This code was tested with RSpec.
 If you want to run the tests you should have the rspec gem installed.
-If you dont have it you can install the gem for it running the following code on your terminal
+If you don't have it you can install the gem for it running the following code on your terminal

 ```
 \$ gem install rspec